djalbat/yapp/README.md

 3. **Altering existing plugins or creating new ones.** This is likely to be more work, however it should not be considered out of reach.
 The best way to create a new plugin is to effectively clone an existing one.
 See the source for details.

+Contributions are best made in the form of pull requests.

 ## Building

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: